Ellen Greene: Early career

+She has worked in films such as I'm Dancing as Fast as I Can (1982), Talk Radio (1987), and Pump Up the Volume (1990).
 She has appeared on television in, among other programs, Miami Vice, The Adventures of Pete and Pete, Cybill, Law & Order, Suddenly Susan, The X-Files, and Heroes.
 In 1983 she was the voice of Creeping Ivy in the animated TV special The Magic of Herself the Elf.
+Greene was the voice of Goldie in the Don Bluth film Rock-a-Doodle (1991).

+Later career

 Greene released an album in 2004 entitled In His Eyes, on which she was accompanied by her husband and musical director, Christian Klikovits.
-Other work includes the role of Vivian Charles on the television series Pushing Daisies (2007) and the voice of Dolly Gopher in the animated Out of Jimmy's Head.
-Greene was the voice of the Priscilla Presley type of character Goldie in the Don Bluth film Rock-a-Doodle (1991).
+Other work includes the role of Vivian Charles on the television series Pushing Daisies (2007) She played the voice of Dolly Gopher in the animated Out of Jimmy's Head.

 In July and August 2009, Greene starred as Miss Adelaide in a concert version of the musical Guys and Dolls, which had a 3-day engagement at the Hollywood Bowl in Los Angeles, California.
-Her co-stars included Scott Bakula as Nathan Detroit, Brian Stokes Mitchell as Sky Masterson, and Jessica Biel as Sarah Brown.
 In 2011, she appeared in five episodes on the soap opera The Young and the Restless as Primrose DeVille.

-Greene performed in the musical Betwixt! at the Trafalgar Studios in London's West End from July 26 to August 20, 2011.
+She appeared in the musical Betwixt! at the Trafalgar Studios in London's West End from July 26 to August 20, 2011.

-She appeared in two episodes of the new ABC Family show Bunheads (2012), alongside Sutton Foster and Kelly Bishop.
+Greene appeared in two episodes of the ABC Family show Bunheads (2012).
 She portrayed Doctor Gale Macones in The Walking Dead Webisodes: The Oath.

-In 2015, Greene reprised her signature role as Audrey in Little Shop of Horrors in the staged concert at the New York City Center as part of their Encores!
-Off-Center Series.
-Aged 64 at the time, there was a wide 30-year age gap between her and the show's male lead, Jake Gyllenhaal, 34.
+In 2015, Greene again played Audrey in Little Shop of Horrors at New York City Center in the Encores!
+Off-Center Series staged concert.

 Greene performed in the 2016 Democratic National Convention's "Fight Song" video.